aiwabdn/happiness-cookie/index.md

 Now that we know how a neuron chooses weights based on the input, and uses them to mix the outputs of a previous layer of neurons to produce its own output, let's see how it learns to update the weights in training.

-Using the standard logarithmic loss, it can be shown that the gradient consists of scaling the difference between the output and the ground truth $$y$$ by the logit of the output probability
+Using the standard logarithmic loss, it can be shown that the gradient consists of scaling the difference between the output and the ground truth $$y$$ by the logit of the output probability:

 $$
 \nabla \mathcal{L}^\mathrm{GEO}(w) = \nabla \big( -\log \mathrm{GEO}^y_w(p) \big) = \big( \mathrm{GEO}^1_w(p) - y \big) \cdot \mathrm{logit}(p).